 4.1.
-Swarr and Plymouth LNG plant
+Swarr

 We discuss the Swarr LP-Air facility in the Existing Peaking Supply and Capacity Resources section.
 We are evaluating this resource alternative and are in the preliminary stages of designing the upgrade to Swarr's environmental, safety, and reliability systems and increasing production capacity to 30,000 Dth per day.
 We assumed the facility would be available on three years' notice for the 2028-2029 heating season.